XKaguya/StoPasswordBook/README.md

 # Usage

 * Download the latest release version from [Releases](https://github.com/XKaguya/StoPasswordBook/releases/latest).
 * Double-click the program to run it.
-Wait until Chrome is installed.
-(At this stage, it might fail due to network issues.
-Check the logs if nothing happens and it's stuck.)
 * Wait until the text block turns green with the message `Done.`

   ![screenshot](https://github.com/user-attachments/assets/fe4e97a7-7087-4825-8f0d-f073bcd58962)